-Guarantees - In November 2002, the Financial Accounting Standards Board (FASB) issued FASB Interpretation No. 45 (Interpretation 45), "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others," which will significantly change current practice in the accounting for, and disclosure of, guarantees.
-Interpretation 45 requires certain guarantees to initially be recorded at fair value, which is different from the current practice of recording a liability only when a loss is probable and estimable, as those terms are defined in Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies."
+Guarantees In November 2002, the Financial Accounting Standards Board (FASB) issued FASB Interpretation No. 45 (Interpretation 45), Guarantees and Counting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others, which will significantly change current practice in the accounting for, and disclosure of, guarantees and commitments.
+Interpretation 45 requires certain guarantees to initially be recorded at fair value, which is different from the current practice of recording a liability only when a loss is probable and estimable, as those terms are defined in Statement of Financial Accounting Standards No. 5, Accounting for Contingencies.
 Interpretation 45 also requires a guarantor to make significant new disclosures, even when the likelihood of making any payments under the guarantee is remote, which is also a change from general current practice.

-The Interpretation's disclosure requirements are effective for all guarantees, regardless of the initiation date, for financial statements of interim or annual periods ending after December 15, 2002, while the initial recognition and initial measurement provisions are applicable on a prospective basis to guarantees issued, renewed or modified after December 31, 2002.
-Gallagher implemented the disclosure requirements of Interpretation 45 in 2002, which was presented in Gallagher's Annual Report on Form 10-K for the year ended December 31, 2002.
-Gallagher evaluated one letter of credit pursuant to Interpretation 45 during the first quarter of 2003 and the impact was immaterial.
-Gallagher will evaluate all new or renewing guarantees each quarter to determine the impact on Gallagher's consolidated financial statements.
-The adoption of Interpretation 45 could have a material effect on Gallagher's consolidated operating results and/or financial position.
+The Interpretation s disclosure requirements were effective for all guarantees, regardless of the initiation date, for financial statements of interim or annual periods ending after December 15, 2002, while the initial recognition and initial measurement provisions are applicable on a prospective basis to guarantees issued, renewed or modified after December 31, 2002.
+Gallagher implemented the disclosure requirements of Interpretation 45 in 2002, which were presented in Gallagher s Annual Report on Form 10-K for the year ended December 31, 2002.
+Gallagher evaluated one letter of credit pursuant to Interpretation 45 during each of the first and second quarters of 2003 and the impact was immaterial.
+Gallagher will evaluate all new or renewing guarantees each quarter to determine the impact on Gallagher s consolidated financial statements.
+The adoption of Interpretation 45 could have a material effect on Gallagher s consolidated operating results and/or financial position.
 See Notes 4 and 10 to the consolidated financial statements.